Is Materialism False?

 Materialistic versions of the mind-body problem which ultimately identify the mind with the brain suffer from profound conceptual difficulties, discussed in rigorous detail in a recent collection of essays (Koons and Bealer, 2010).
 Interestingly, this work shows that the majority of leading philosophers of mind are either non materialist or regard materialism as eminently problematic.

-One of the most intuitive ways of illustrating the problems of a materialistic account of mental phenomena is via 'knowledge arguments', according to which fundamental aspects of consciousness cannot be deduced from the knowledge of physical facts alone: which proves the falsity of materialism.
+One intuitive way of exposing the problems of a materialistic account of mental phenomena is via 'knowledge arguments', according to which fundamental aspects of consciousness cannot be deduced from the knowledge of physical facts alone: which therefore proves the falsity of materialism.

 This kind of argument is well illustrated by Frank Jackson's (1982) example.
 Mary is a neuroscientist with a thorough knowledge of the physical processes enabling us to visually perceive the world.
 She knows all the physical properties of the light; how the information it carries is encoded by retinal cells as a pattern of electrical signals transmitted via the optic nerve to several visual centres in the brain; and how this information is processed therein.
 She knows that specific wavelengths of light are associated with the perception of specific colours.
-Unfortunately Mary is colour blind (alternatively, she has been raised in, and has never left, an achromatic environment).
+Unfortunately, Mary is colour blind (alternatively, she has been raised in, and has never left, an achromatic environment).
 Thus, despite her knowledge of the physical and neural processes leading ordinary people to perceive, say, the redness of an object, she cannot envisage what seeing red is actually like.
-If she were to leave her achromatic environment, or reacquire the ability to see colour, she would apprehend something about colour perception that all her knowledge was unable to provide.
+If she were to acquire the ability to see colour (or leave her achromatic environment), she would apprehend something about colour perception that all her knowledge was unable to provide.
 If so, then materialism is false.

 There are several other related arguments, including so called 'explanatory arguments' and 'conceivability arguments' which are discussed elsewhere (e.g., Chalmers, 2010).